 Dr. Michael A. Baston is a national thought leader amplifying the role community colleges play in redefining educational success, leading diversity, equity, and inclusion campus-wide reform efforts, and developing executive leadership teams.
 Dr. Baston has led Rockland Community College in Suffern, New York, as its president since 2017.
 Under Dr. Baston’s leadership, he helped RCC launch a Hospitality and Culinary Arts Center, a new guided pathway influenced academic school model, Career and English Skills Academies to address middle-skills workforce needs, and secured $30 million in grant, capital, and other fundraising efforts, including back-to-back Title V Developing Hispanic-Serving Institution awards, the largest grants in RCC history.
 Dr. Baston’s Steps Beyond Statements Initiative has helped to signal specific steps that educational institutions can take to foster inclusive excellence.
-He was recently elected to the Board of Directors of the American Association of Community Colleges (AACC), the primary advocacy organization for the nation’s community colleges.
+He is on the Board of Directors of the American Association of Community Colleges (AACC), the primary advocacy organization for the nation’s community colleges.
 Dr. Baston is also a contributing author to Race, Education, and Reintegrating Formerly Incarcerated Citizens, and the Handbook for Student Affairs in Community Colleges.
 Recently, he was elected to the Board of Trustees for Teachers College, Columbia University.

 Publications, Presentations and Appearances

 Dr. Baston is a highly respected member of the higher education community.
 He is often asked to write articles, speak on panels and give presentations on various industry topics.
 Here are links to some of his recent work.
 Click on the publication/organizational logos to access Dr. Baston’s work.

 Dr. Baston’s Additional Work and “In the News” Features